urban233/PySSA/README.md

 - _auxiliary_pymol_
   - The package contains Python modules for the communication and integration of _Auxiliary PyMOL_.
 - _pyssa_colabfold_
-  - The package contains the [_batch.py_](https://github.com/sokrypton/ColabFold/blob/main/colabfold/batch.py) module of the [ColabFold library](https://github.com/sokrypton/ColabFold).
+  - The package contains a modified version of the [_batch.py_](https://github.com/sokrypton/ColabFold/blob/main/colabfold/batch.py) module of the [ColabFold library](https://github.com/sokrypton/ColabFold).
 Moreover, the package contains the colabfold_run.py  and the service.py module for managing the ColabFold microservice.
 - _pyssa_pymol_
   - The package contains Python modules for the communication and integration of _User PyMOL_.